wellbel123/Casual-Inference/README.md

 This project evaluates how well different causal inference methods can recover a known treatment effect using simulated, observational-style panel data.

+## Methods_application

 We simulate the introduction of a scooter-sharing service in Region 8 starting in 2018, which results in a 25% synthetic drop in taxi ownership.
 This artificial effect is injected into otherwise realistic regional panel data, mimicking official statistics from Sweden (SCB) for the period 2002–2024.

 Data Source: Statistics Sweden (SCB) from 2002 to 2024